jojochuang/explauncher/README.md

 1. Install pssh (preferrably 2.2) and add the path to the pssh executable in your PATH.

-2. Create symbolic link of the executable file to your /YOUR/TOOLDIR/PROJECTNAME\_FLAVOR.
+2. Create symbolic link of the executable file under your /YOUR/TOOLDIR/PROJECTNAME/.
    For example, if your project name is "microbenchmark" and flavor is "context", you should name the symlink to be "microbenchmark\_context".

+3. Copy and create your params-basic-PROJECTNAME.conf from params-basic-PROJECTNAME.conf-example.
+   Also, copy and create your hosts file from hosts-example.
-3. Change default user and directory settings in various .py files to meet your need.
+   Change default user and directory settings in .conf file and run-PROJECTNAME.sh file.

 Design